microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 #### Create a new field by clicking on "+" button

 At the top label pane, which is the right pane of the application, there is a "+" button.
-Click on the button and choose which type of field you would like to create.
-Then, type the name of the field and hit "Enter".
-The field should now be created and displayed on the label pane.
+Click on the button and choose which type of label key you would like to create.
+Then, type the name of the label key and hit "Enter".
+The label key should now be created and displayed on the label pane.

 [the gif]